Crivaledaz/Mattermost-LDAP/README.md

 The base directory name of your LDAP server. (ex : ou=People,o=Company)
 #### $filter
 Additional filters for your LDAP, see LDAP.php class for more information (used to get user informations).
 Note that the user id (uid) will be add to the filter (concat) to get only user data from the LDAP.
 The uid is provided by username field in the form from oauth/index.php.
+#### $bind_dn
+The LDAP Directory Name of an service account to allow LDAP search.
+This ption is required if your LDAP is restrictive, else put an empty string (""). (ex : cn=mattermost_ldap,dc=Example,dc=com)
+#### $bind_pass
+The password associated to the service account to allow LDAP search.
+This ption is required if your LDAP you provide an bind user, else put an empty string ("").

 To try your configuration you can use ldap.php available at the root of this project which use the LDAP library for PHP or you can use ldapsearch command in a shell.